Pueblo Libre District, Lima

-Pueblo Libre (originally called La Magdalena or Old Magdalena to differentiate it from Magdalena del Mar District) is a district of the Lima Province in Peru.
-Its name, which means Free Town or Free People, was granted by José de San Martín on April 10, 1822, as a recognition of the patriotism shown by its inhabitants during the Peruvian War of Independence.
-The district was created by law 9162 on November 5, 1940.
+Pueblo Libre (Spanish for "free village"), formerly known as La Magdalena and commonly known as Old Magdalena (Magdalena Vieja) to differentiate it from Magdalena del Mar District, is a district of Lima Province in Peru.

-Pueblo Libre is a middle-class residential community and has the most parks in Lima, although it has several branches of banks, local private universities and major corporations.
+Created by Law 9162 of November 5, 1940, it is a middle-class residential district and has the most parks in Lima, also housing several branches of banks, local private universities and major corporations.
+Its name was granted by José de San Martín on April 10, 1822, as a recognition of the patriotism shown by its inhabitants during the Peruvian War of Independence.

-Background and Landmarks
+History

-Pueblo Libre was founded in 1557 as Magdalena Vieja, before being renamed Free Town (Pueblo Libre in Spanish) in 1821 by José de San Martín.
+Pueblo Libre was founded in 1557 as Magdalena Vieja, before being renamed the Pueblo de los Libres in 1821 by José de San Martín.
 The name was given because of the great patriotism and desire for freedom San Martin saw from the people.
 Simón Bolívar, one of the liberators of South America, lived in Pueblo Libre.
 His colonial mansion is known today as the Palacio de la Magdalena, which houses the National Museum of Archaeology, Anthropology and History of Peru, having formerly housed the Magdalena government of Peru during the War of the Pacific.
 The Museum, also known by its initials MNAAHP, has collections of artifacts from Peruvian culture.
 It is one of the most visited museums in Lima and it is located at the heart of the district.
 Pueblo Libre has a rich history - museums, famous restaurants, and art galleries which are located in this district of Lima.

 One of Pueblo Libre's oldest attractions is La Cruz del Viajero (The Cross of the Traveler).
 The cross was a symbol of faith and protection the conquistadores brought from Spain.
 Francisco Pizarro placed the cross in Pueblo Libre; soldiers would pray before going to war or when making a hard distant journey.

-Pueblo Libre is not short of places to eat great Creole food.
-One restaurant, El Bolivariano, is popular among local families and famous for its weekend buffets, while the historic Antigua Taberna Queirolo, owned by the Santiago Queirolo pisco makers, serves one of the best authentic food and wine in Lima.